 - Why it works: Warm water enhances the smell of the food, making it more enticing for picky eaters, while providing essential hydration.

-- Why it works: It adds both moisture and high-value protein to the meal.
-Just be sure to reduce the amount of dry kibble slightly to account for the extra calories in the wet food.
+Wet dog food mixed in (1–2 tablespoons) adds moisture and aroma.
+Reduce dry kibble slightly to account for extra calories in the wet food.

-While softening food is highly beneficial, there are a few things to keep in mind:
+While softening food is highly beneficial, keep these rules in mind:

 - Food Safety: Once moisture is added to dry kibble, it becomes a breeding ground for bacteria.
 Do not leave softened food out for more than 20-30 minutes.
 If your dog doesn't finish it, discard the leftovers and wash the bowl thoroughly.